 Many photographers started seeking her out, and for more than 20 years, she ran her own company, ‘Perfected Image’.
 Alan Ross continued to ship her Ansel Adams prints.
 She was often working 18- hour days.
 But it was doing what she loved best.

 The Great Digital Takeover

 Fewer photographers were using film.
 The siren call of “digital” was consuming vast portions of the population.
 And then a few years ago, the surprise resurgence of film had many photographers moving back.
 And the under 35 crowd was taking up more and more of the marketplace. (according to Ilford sales) Magazines started requesting film photography.
 (Purple magazine, etc.) But during that digital tsunami, many professional retouchers found themselves out of work.

 But Katherine Gillis hung in there with Alan Ross and his prints and the photographers who decided not to disappear into digital.
 But then she needed to supplement her income.
 As fate would have it, an inattentive driver rear-ended her stopped car at 55 mph.
 She was so impressed with how the medics handled the scene that she wanted to give back.
 Hence, she trained as a volunteer ambulance driver and soon trained as an EMT herself.

 A Dead End?

 End of a retouching career, with a lost art vanishing altogether?
 Not likely.
 While doing both for many years, the resurgence in film photography has not only grown her retouching schedule, but inspired her to give back after 20 years as a Master retoucher.
 As she continued with custom retouching, she knew it was also her time to teach, and share her skills.
+Pass the baton, so to speak.
 Not holding anything back, she shares with professional and beginner photographers everything she knows about retouching and spotting in a new online course.
 Something that was only possible with onsite workshops a few years ago.